 Casino magnate Steve Wynn teamed up with Steven Spielberg, Jeffrey Katzenberg, and the Levy Brothers for the second Dive! restaurant which opened in Las Vegas in March of 1995.
 Like the first restaurant which opened the year before in Los Angeles, the Vegas Dive! features Spielbergian special effects designed by Hollywood set builders, such as bubbling potholes, spinning gauges, working periscopes, steaming pipes, and a simulated dive run by a computer every hour.
 Diving down the Vegas "strip" you can't miss the giant nose of a submarine crashing through a 30-foot wall of water, which pumps 100 gallons of water per foot per minute down thick glass window panes.
 A pool below explodes with synchronized depth charges that splash passersby at random intervals.
 Back inside, if you look carefully, you can see the partner's initials stenciled on torpedoes hanging high over the heads of diners.

 The Dive! concept was built around submarine sandwiches and the Sicilian Sub Rosa is its signature traditional Italian submarine sandwich.
-It's said to be co-founder Steven Spielberg's favorite and now you can make a version all your own.
+It's said to be co-founder Steven Spielberg's favorite.
+Since the Dive! has taken a dive, you have to make a home version to recapture that signature flavor.
 Try to get all the meat sliced fresh at a full-service deli counter if you have one at your supermarket.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.